alimustafa0/Query-Digital-Music-Store-Database/README.md

 # Query Digital Music Store Database Project
-In the Project We query a Digital Music Store Database, we will be using a new dataset.
-It will be a music store.
+In this Project We queried the Chinook Database.
+The Chinook Database holds information about a music store.
+For this project, We assisted the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.